mattdiamond/Recorderjs/README.md

 In addition, you may specify the mime type of Blob to be returned (defaults to "audio/wav").

+    rec.getOgg( callback[, mimeType] )

+This will generate a Blob object containing the opus encoded recording in an Ogg container.
+The callback will be called with the Blob as its sole argument.

+In addition, you may specify the mime type of Blob to be returned (defaults to "audio/ogg").

     rec.get( callback )

-This will pass the recorded audio as an array of Uint8Arrays for each channel to the callback.
-If bit depth is greater than 8, then the samples will be spread across multiple indices.
+This will return the recorded audio as an array of Uint8Arrays packets of encoded audio data to the callback.

     rec.getInterleaved( callback )

-This will pass the recorded audio as one Uint8Array with channels interleaved to the callback.
-If bit depth is greater than 8, then the samples will be spread across multiple indices.
+This will return the recorded audio decoded into one Uint16Array with channels interleaved to the callbacl.

 ---------
 #### Static Methods